A Comparison Test for Meromorphic Extensions: Examples and Counterexamples

 \subsection{Structure of the Paper}

-The first part of the paper shows how given a finite approximation for $h$ by a power series (with real powers), the sum $\sumit n 1 \infty a_n\cdot c_n^s\bb{1+h(c_n)}^s$ decomposes into two sums; one that is composed of weighted sums of translations of the original sum, and the other, which is the error term, is holomorphic in some half-plane, which grows with the highest power of power series.
+The first part of the paper shows how given a finite approximation for $h$ by a power series (with real powers), the sum $\sumit n 1 \infty a_n\cdot c_n^s\bb{1+h(c_n)}^s$ decomposes into two sums: a main term composed of weighted sums of translations of the original sum, and an error term which is holomorphic in some half-plane growing with the highest power in the finite approximation.
 The second section provides the proof of Theorem \ref{thm:extension} using the decomposition presented in the first section.
 The last section is composed of two subsections.
 The first explores the usefulness of Theorem \ref{thm:extension} and proves several generic cases where the theorem can be applied.
 In the second subsection we construct the counterexample showing the requirements in Theorem \ref{thm:extension} are necessary.